The next time you can’t make a decision or you’re spoiled for choice, remember this: having choice is a privilege.

 Sick Isn’t Weak

 Ok, so this new ad for SickKids is full on.
 But it’s also a nice break of convention.
-Heart-breaking stories, photos of people suffering, stats about all the injustices in this world – whilst are very important to share – end up getting lost in a sea of other really great, worthy causes because people are fatigued by the same types of stories.
+Heart-breaking stories, photos of people suffering, stats about all the injustices in this world – whilst are very important to share – end up getting lost in a sea of other really great, worthy causes because people are fatigued… Continue reading Sick Isn’t Weak

 Greatest Good

 Greatest Good is really lovely example of 21st century giving.
 The web platform offers anyone expert advice from inspiring, smart people in exchange for donations to charities of their choosing.
-Set up by a group of friends who work in tech, media and marketing, the platform offers access to a huge range of advisors spanning loads of different industries.
+Set up by a group of friends who work in tech, media and marketing, the platform offers access to a huge range of advisors spanning loads of… Continue reading Greatest Good

 Coffee with a conscience

 In recent years charities and other cause based organisations have used the act and cost of buying a cup of coffee as a metric for change.
 Donate your cup of coffee to <insert charity here>.
 For the amount you spend on a coffee each morning you could <insert outcome for person here>.
-It’s a nice hook, people can relate to it.
-It’s a moderately simple sacrifice for a better good.
-However it has also become so overused as a marketing hook that the effect can be lost.
+It’s a nice hook, people… Continue reading Coffee with a conscience

 Lucky Iron Fish

 There’s a proverb that gets used a lot in community development: “give a man a fish and you’ll feed him for a day; teach a man to fish and you’ll feed him for a lifetime.”
-Canadian based company Lucky Iron Fish inadvertently subvert this saying with their simple yet life-changing tool – a fish capable of supplying a family with 75% of their daily iron intake.
-By purchasing one lucky iron fish, two families in Cambodia will be given a fish of their own to drop into a pot whilst cooking, facilitating the release of iron into their meal.
+Canadian based company Lucky Iron Fish inadvertently subvert this saying with their simple yet life-changing tool – a fish capable of supplying a family with 75%… Continue reading Lucky Iron Fish

 This Girl Can